KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/send-test-personalization-in-app.md

 ### Test Event Personalization

 The events selected in your message will be displayed here.
 You can change the values to preview the message with the updated values.
-For example (@murtaza need a good example here)
+For example (@murtaza need a screenshot here with events value change)

 (@murtaza, need a good image for event personalization with a good preview in demo env)